False Blue Indigo

 While False Blue Indigo isn’t great for dying clothes, it is perfect for landscaping.

-Benefits of planting False Blue Indigo
+What are the benefits of planting False Blue Indigo?

 False Blue Indigo (Baptisia australis) offers many benefits, making it a great addition to any garden.
 Some notable benefits of False Blue Indigo include: